jesse990/FPL-Decision-Intelligence-Platform/docs/Dax measures.md

 **Why Weight Past Form More Heavily:**

-Notice xGI uses 2x for last 3 weeks but 6x for season average.
-This seems backwards at first, but it's intentional.
-Season averages are more stable and predictive, so they get higher weight.
+xGI uses 2x for last 3 weeks but 6x for season average.
+I chose this because season averages are more stable and predictive, so they get higher weight.
 Recent form is noisy and can vary week to week.